928-636-1955

 Q. When do I need to defrost my propane fridge?

-A. All propane fridges are “manual defrost.”
-When the absorber fins inside the refrigerator compartment are iced over without space between them, it is time to defrost.
-Turning the thermostat down all the way counter-clockwise and letting it run overnight at this setting will usually defrost the fridge sufficiently.
+A. All EZ Freeze propane fridges are “manual defrost”.
+However, all EZ Freeze fridges come with an “EZ Defrost System”.
+When the absorber fins inside the refrigerator compartment are iced over, and there is no space between them, it is time to defrost.
+Turning the thermostat down all the way counter-clockwise to the lowest setting before bed and letting it run overnight at this setting will usually defrost the fridge sufficiently.
+Remove remaining sheets of ice in the morning.
 Then turn the thermostat back to the previous setting.
 Read more info here.

 Q. Should there be an odor coming from the flue exhaust on my propane refrigerator?

 A. No. The odor is usually from a “foul flame” – debris in the burner – and the burner and flue need to be cleaned.
 See Propane Gas Fridge Maintenance DVD.
-In some cases, when a new fridge being used for the first time, you may encounter an odor for the first day due to residue burning from the coils.
-If you smell an ammonia smell inside the fridge compartment, freezer compartment, or anywhere around the fridge, then the sealed system may have a leak.
+In some cases, when a new fridge is used for the first time, you may encounter an odor for the first day or 2 due to residue burning from the coils.
+If you smell ammonia inside the fridge compartment, freezer compartment, or anywhere around the fridge, then the sealed system may have a leak.
 Consult your dealer.

-Q. My propane fridge won’t stay lit, what’s wrong?
+Q. My propane fridge will light but won’t stay lit, what’s wrong?

-A. Most of the time when the flame goes out on a propane refrigerator and it cannot be re-lit, the safety valve called the thermocouple has gone out.
-Please call one of our technicians at 928-636-1955 to purchase a replacement part or to troubleshoot over the phone.
+A. Most of the time, when the flame goes out on a propane refrigerator, and it cannot be re-lit, the safety valve called the thermocouple has gone out.
+We’ve made a quick video explaining how to replace the thermocouple on your EZ Freeze.
+You can also call one of our technicians at 928-636-1955 to purchase a replacement part or to troubleshoot over the phone.

 Q. How do I set up my new propane fridge?

-A. Please see our article “Setting up your new gas refrigerator” and “Set-up of gas refrigerators
+A. Please see our article “Setting up your new gas refrigerator“.

 Q. How do I maintain my propane refrigerator?